 Epidemiologist Zhong also said it would be some months before a return to normal.
 “My opinion is in the first half of next year, after March,” he said.

-While China has removed most of its domestic Covid curbs, its borders are still largely closed to foreigners, including tourists.
+While China has removed most of its domestic Covid curbs, its international borders are still largely closed to foreigners, including tourists.

 Inbound travellers are subjected to five days of quarantine at government facilities and three additional days of self-monitoring at home.